 In Norway, many businesses and employees agreed that the sign in and out system has helped define the line between working life and personal life, allowing you to get better focus when starting work through the physical click of a button and knowing that you have now started your working day.
 Same thing, but reversed, happened at sign out.
 An acknowledgment that now I have finished work and can relax, without the obligation to answer work-calls or emails helped people enjoy their time-off more.
 Employees also appreciated that the sign in and out system would ensure that everyone got paid correctly, in particular regarding hourly wages and overtime.

 And speaking of pay, the time and attendance regulations have improved and eased the processing of salaries.
-Especially with digital signing, as the hours worked are always correct and in turn, makes salaries correct.
+Especially with digital signing, as the hours worked are always correct and in turn, make salaries correct.

 With a digital T&A system, you can easily export the hours worked for each staff member to your salary system.
 It’s unnecessary to mention that this has saved business-owners a lot of time, money and head-scratching when it comes to paying out salaries.

-Scandinavians are known to be passionate about work-environment, equality and the rights of the individual, so from an HR perspective, the time & attendance system also allows you to ensure that no one works too much or too long days without enough rest.
+Scandinavians are known to be passionate about the work-environment, equality and the rights of the individual, so from an HR perspective, the time & attendance system also allows you to ensure that no one works too much or too long days without enough rest.

 HR people live for this data when it comes to evaluations, as it will show if an employee always starts work 5 minutes late, while another always will stay and help out with extra tasks when needed.
 The HR department can then adjust and take action accordingly, with solid data entered by the employers themselves and therefore help avoid disputes.